 - Browse to the ATLAS VOMS server.

-Note that your personal certificate DN and Certificate Authority are noted on the registration page.
-If they are not, then you will need to install your certificate into your browser before proceeding.
+Note that a user's personal certificate DN and Certificate Authority are noted on the registration page.
+If they are not, users must obtain a grid certificate and install it into their browser (Installing a Grid Certificate) before proceeding.

 - Given (first) name